garrandall/popular-music-data/tracks/popeye-joe-ernie-k-doe.md

 Yeah, yeah, Popeye, baby
 I said, you're lookin' good
 You and Joe there
-Ahh, you put your hands on your hips
+Ah, you put your hands on your hips
 You go around a little bit